wanhakim/GenAIStudio/README.md

     http://<public_host_ip>:8080
     ```

-## Import and run a sample project
+## Import and Run a Sample Project

 Get started quickly with the Studio UI by downloading and importing this [sample project](./assets/sample_projects/sample_project_chatqna.json), which deploys a ChatQnA application.